SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Related Work

-\paragraph{Novel View Synthesis.} Novel view synthesis aims to generate photo-realistic images from new viewpoints based on a set of posed image captures of a scene.
-Recent developments have integrated neural networks into the rendering process, leveraging various representations such as voxels~\cite{Lombardi2019,sitzmann2019deepvoxels}, point clouds~\cite{Aliev2020,dai2020neural}, multi-plane images (MPIs)~\cite{li2020crowdsampling,mildenhall2019llff,zhou2018stereo}, and implicit representations~\cite{sitzmann2019srns,mildenhall2020nerf}.
-A significant breakthrough in this area is the Neural Radiance Field (NeRF)~\cite{mildenhall2020nerf}, which uses a Multilayer Perceptron (MLP) to encode scenes into a volumetric field.
-NeRF, with its volume rendering technique, has achieved outstanding results, including view-dependent effects, and has inspired a wide range of applications such as human rendering~\cite{peng2021neural,weng_humannerf_2022_cvpr}, pose estimation~\cite{lin2021barf}, surface reconstruction~\cite{yariv2021volume,wang2021neus}, and indoor scene rendering~\cite{Yu2022MonoSDF}.
-Further advancements and accelerations in NeRF's MLP representation have been made using hybrid representations like voxels~\cite{yu_and_fridovichkeil2021plenoxels,SunSC22}, hashgrids~\cite{mueller2022instant}, and tensorial decomposition~\cite{Chen2022ECCV,tang2022compressible}.
-Despite these advancements, existing works in novel view synthesis often face challenges in fine-grained 3D editing due to limitations in representation accuracy and the complexity of integrating view synthesis with interactive 3D editing techniques.
+\paragraph{Representation for Novel View Synthesis} Novel view synthesis generates photo-realistic images from new viewpoints using a set of posed scene captures.
+Recent developments have integrated neural networks into the rendering process, leveraging various representations such as voxels~\cite{Lombardi2019,sitzmann2019deepvoxels}, point clouds~\cite{Aliev2020,dai2020neural,zhou2023dynpoint}, multi-plane images (MPIs)~\cite{li2020crowdsampling,mildenhall2019llff,zhou2018stereo,zhou2022devnet,zhou2023manydepth2}, and implicit representations~\cite{sitzmann2019srns}.
+However, these methods often produce lower rendering quality.
+A notable advancement in this area is the Neural Radiance Field (NeRF)~\cite{mildenhall2020nerf,peng2021neural,weng_humannerf_2022_cvpr,lin2021barf,yariv2021volume,wang2021neus,zhou2024neural, Yu2022MonoSDF,yu_and_fridovichkeil2021plenoxels, SunSC22,mueller2022instant, Chen2022ECCV,tang2022compressible}, which uses a Multilayer Perceptron (MLP) to encode scenes into a volumetric field.
+Due to the nature of latent representations, editing through NeRF is challenging.
+Recently, 3DGS has gained significant attention \cite{kerbl20233d, charatan2024pixelsplat, tang2024lgm, xu2024grm, chen2024mvsplat, moon2024expressive} due to its high rendering quality.
+However, compared to 3D meshes, 3DGS lack explicit 3D structure and surface definition, making them less suitable for 3D editing tasks.
+Recent works \cite{guedon2024sugar, yu2024gsdf, huang20242d} integrate 3DGS into mesh structures for mesh reconstruction, enabling both view synthesis and mesh reconstruction capabilities.
+While they focus primarily on mesh reconstruction, they cannot guarantee comparable quality in view synthesis.
+In this paper, we propose a representation that combines the advantages of mesh and 3DGS to achieve realistic view synthesis and enable diverse editing.